Hello, Dolly! (Louis Armstrong album)

 Hello Dolly! is a jazz album by Louis Armstrong and His All Stars, which at the time included Joe Darensbourg, Billy Kyle, Big Chief Russell Moore, Arvell Shaw, Danny Barcelona and Trummy Young.
 The tracks were mostly recorded on December 3, 1963, and April 18, 1964, in New York City.
-It was released by Kapp Records in 1964 and became Armstrong's most commercially successful album.
+It was released by Kapp Records in 1964 and became Armstrong's most commercially successful album, it topped the Billboard Top LPs chart, during a seventy four-week stay on the chart.